gitsebs/slip-save/README.md

 # SlipSave

+## Why?

-I am tried of saving each payslip manually every week.
+I am tried of saving payslips (from email attachments) manually every week.
+So I built a script to automate it.

-# How to use
+## Getting Started

-## Prerequisites
+### Prerequisites

-- A Google Cloud Platform project with the API enabled.
+A Google Cloud Platform project with the API enabled.
 To create a project and enable an API, refer to [Create a project and enable the API](https://developers.google.com/workspace/guides/create-project)

+Ensure the Gmail API is enabled for your project.
+To enable the Gmail API, refer to [Enable the Gmail API](https://developers.google.com/gmail/api/quickstart/js)

-- Authorization credentials for a desktop application.
+Authorization credentials for a desktop application.
 To learn how to create credentials for a desktop application, refer to [Create credentials](https://developers.google.com/workspace/guides/create-credentials).

-- A Google account with Gmail enabled.
+A Google account with Gmail enabled.

+## Usage

-## Step 1: Generate tokens.json
+### Step 1: Generate tokens.json

 ```bash
 # Run